-Historians dismiss the Denann as being pure myth.
+Historians dismiss the Danann as being pure myth, the fictions of medieval scribes.
 There is no physical evidence of their ever having existed.
 But legends remain, stories that were told by mouth and handed down through the centuries until christian priests came and recorded them in writing.
 Unfortunately, these accounts are much corrupted, so that now it is hard to get to the truth.

 But I like to think these mysterious people were real.
 They weren’t gods.
 They didn’t perform magic.
 They were human beings with abilities and technologies we cannot today understand or emulate.

 The old stories are not written in language easy to comprehend.
 So, in an attempt to keep them alive, I have begun to rewrite them as I understand them.
 I will add more as time goes by, but I have started at the beginning, with my version of the Danann Taking of Ireland.
 I hope you like it!

 Eochaidh mac Eirc, Ard Ri, High King of Ireland and leader of the Fir Bolg, stood on the cliff edge and looked out to sea.
 The night was clear, the water was calm, and the moon and stars observed the scene like many bright eyes.
 There was no sound save the hum of distant waves washing against the shore far below.
 A faint breeze, drenched with the salty scent of the sea, tugged at the hem of his cloak.
 Behind him stretched a small array of tents and cooking fires, where the men of his hunting party slept, or ate, or gathered in small groups to drink and talk.
 Read more...